MeteoSwiss/probtest/README.md

 pre-commit run --all-files
 ```

+## Probtest Container

+Prebuilt Docker images for the latest Probtest releases are available on Docker Hub: [c2sm/probtest](https://hub.docker.com/r/c2sm/probtest/tags)

-## Create Probtest Container via GitHub Actions
+### Build the Probtest Container via GitHub Actions

-You can build the Probtest Docker container using the GitHub Actions workflow defined in the [build-container.yml](.github/workflows/build-container.yml).
+You can also build the Probtest Docker image yourself using the GitHub Actions workflow defined in [`build-container.yml`](.github/workflows/build-container.yml).

-**Steps:**
+#### Steps:

 1. Navigate to the `Actions` tab of this repository.
 2. Select the `Deploy image to DockerHub and GitHub Release` workflow from the list.